departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v2/sequencing.md

 ### Understanding the status of a work
 {: .govuk-heading-m}

 As a permit progresses through the sequence above the permit status changes.
-Knowing the various statuses of a work and a permit allows you to filter lists of permits related to your organization through the Reporting API.
+Knowing the various statuses of a work and a permit allows you to filter lists of permits related to your organisation through the Reporting API.
 {: .govuk-body}

 The statuses of a work are: